mittalpranjal12/Week-Of-Learning/README.md

 # Week-Of-Learning
-A COVID-19 website using HTML, CSS and JS.
+A webathon project website using HTML, CSS and JS.